raynamharris/IntegrativeProjectWT2015/README.md

 ## Organization

-### UNIX workflow
-Initial processing of RNA sequencing was performed on the Stampede cluster at the Texas Advanced Computing Facility.
-My workflow for this is described in the 'UNIXworkflow' directory.
-- **00_rawdata:** Download the data to scratch on Stampede with `00_gsaf_download.sh`.
-- **01_fastqc:** Evaluate the quality of the reads using the program FastQC.
-- **02_filtrimreads:** Filter low quality reads and trim adapters using the program cutadapt.
-- **03_fastqc:** Evaluate the quality of the processed reads
-- **04_kallisto:** Quantify transcript-level expression using Kallisto

-### R workflow
-Three are three main directories for the scripts, figures, and data.
-The file names were chosen to indicated their order of execution in the workflow and provide a brief description.
+Three are four main directories for the R scripts, UNIX workflow, figures, and data.

+The file names were chosen to indicated their order of execution in the workflow and provide a brief description of the contents.

+### Workflow

 - Overview
 	- **00_methods:** a description of the behavior, electrophysiology, and RNA-seq methods
 - Part 1: Behavior
 	- **01a_behavior_create_dfs:** wrangling the behavior data
 	- **01b_behavior_figures:** statistical analysis and behavior data visualization
+- Part 2.1: UNIX for RNA-seq
+	-  UNIX workflow
+Initial processing of RNA sequencing was performed on the Stampede cluster at the Texas Advanced Computing Facility.
+My workflow for this is described in the 'UNIXworkflow' directory.
+	- **../UNIXworkflow/00_rawdata:** Download the data to scratch on Stampede with `00_gsaf_download.sh`.
+	- **../UNIXworkflow/01_fastqc:** Evaluate the quality of the reads using the program FastQC.
+	- **../UNIXworkflow/02_filtrimreads:** Filter low quality reads and trim adapters using the program cutadapt.
+	- **../UNIXworkflow/03_fastqc:** Evaluate the quality of the processed reads
+	- **../UNIXworkflow/04_kallisto:** Quantify transcript-level expression using Kallisto
-- Part 2: RNA-seq
+- Part 2.2: R for RNA-seq
 	- **02a_rnaseq_makedfs:** converting the Kallisto transcript counts to gene counts and wrangling the categorical data about the samples
 	- **02b_rnaseqALL:** analyzing all the RNA-seq data together
 	- **02c_rnaseqSubfield:** analyzing the data for each hippocampal subfield separately